 Born on the island of St. Johns, Antigua, Isaac is an alumnus of The Juilliard School, The School at Jacob’s Pillow, Fiorello H. LaGuardia High School of Music and Art & Performing Arts, Dance Theatre of Harlem School, Bernice Johnson Cultural Arts Center, DeVore Dance Center, and The Rock School.
 He has trained under Brunilda Ruiz, Brian Hawthorne, Benjamin Harkarvy, Carol Sumner, Celia Marino, Deborah Zall, Elizabeth Keen, Elisa King, Frederic Franklin, Finis Jhung, Gloria Govrin, Kevin Austin Hunt, Jacqulyn Buglisi, Penny Frank, Paul Sutherland, Michelle Mathesius, Milton Myers, Obediah Wright, Rochelle Zide-Booth, Shirley Black Brown, Stephen Pier, Steve Rooks and Walter Raines.

 Mr. Isaac is an experienced teacher, working in particular within urban communities that are underexposed to the fine arts.
-He has conducted outreach and taught classes for Alvin Ailey American Dance Center (Teaching Artist) in New York City; American Ballet Theater’s Make a Ballet program (Teaching Artist) in the Bronx, New York; Harlem School of the Arts, City Center (Teaching Artist) in the Bronx, New York; Columbia College in Chicago; The Door New York City; The University of Illinois in Champaign Urbana; Eglevsky Ballet; EMIA; Fiorello H. LaGuardia High School of Music and Art & Performing Arts; and Joffrey’s Jazz and Contemporary program.
+He has conducted outreach and taught classes for Alvin Ailey American Dance Center (Teaching Artist) in New York City; American Ballet Theatre’s Make a Ballet program (Teaching Artist) in the Bronx, New York; Harlem School of the Arts; New York City Center (Teaching Artist) in the Bronx, New York; Columbia College in Chicago; The Door New York City; The University of Illinois in Champaign Urbana; Eglevsky Ballet; EMIA; Fiorello H. LaGuardia High School of Music and Art & Performing Arts; and Joffrey’s Jazz and Contemporary program.

-Working as an assistant choreographer, he has worked on the 2008 Tony Award-winning musical production of Passing Strange (later filmed by Spike Lee) and the 2015 production of El Publico (a new opera at Teatro Real in Madrid, Spain, based on Frederico Lorca’s play of the same title).
+Working as an assistant choreographer, he has worked on the 2008 Tony Award-winning musical production of Passing Strange (later filmed by Spike Lee) and the 2015 production of El Publico (a new opera at Teatro Real in Madrid, Spain, based on Federico Lorca’s play of the same title).
 He has also assisted in the staging of works by Dwight Rhoden and Karole Armitage.
-Since 2011 he has regularly choreographed for the Senior Graduation Concert for Fiorello H. LaGuardia High School of Music and Art & Performing Arts in New York City for graduating classes in years 2011, 2012, and 2014.
+He has regularly choreographed for the Senior Graduation Concert for Fiorello H. LaGuardia High School of Music and Art & Performing Arts in New York City for graduating classes in years 2011, 2012, and 2014.
 In the fall of 2014 Mr. Isaac worked with Nike and model Karlie Kloss as a creative consultant on the Nike X Pedro Lourenco campaign.